DiriectorDoc/Image-Licensing/README.md

 ## Doc Bot
 ![Doc Bot](https://diriectordoc.github.io/img/Example-DocBot.png)

 This image uses a partially similar depiction of a Mii (copyright Nintendo).
-Although this imagery can be considered parody, and therefor falls under "Fair Dealing" in Canada and somewhat meets "Fair Use" rights in the United States, I will not be releasing this image under any license and I do not reccommend this image be used for person use.
+Although this imagery can be considered a parody, and therefore falls under "Fair Dealing" in Canada and somewhat meets "Fair Use" rights in the United States, I will not be releasing this image under any license and I do not recommend this image be used for personal use.

 ## DVD
 ![DVD](https://diriectordoc.github.io/img/Example-DVD.png)

 This logo image consists only of simple geometric shapes or text.
-It does not meet the threshold of originality needed for copyright protection, and is therefore in the public domain.
+It does not meet the threshold of originality needed for copyright protection and is therefore in the public domain.

 ## jQlipboard
 ![jQlipboard](https://diriectordoc.github.io/img/Example-jQlipboard.png)

-As owner, I herby release this image under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+As the owner, I hereby release this image under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 ### You are free to:
 **Share** — copy and redistribute the material in any medium or format.